Are You Really More Safe?

 Citizen Defense Training

-Provides pepper spray trainings for corporations, groups and individuals.
+Provides pepper spray training for corporations, groups and individuals.
 Certification available.

 If local training is not an option or available, be sure to buy more than one canister to test it out and make a point to work on the above.
 You can also find instructional videos online.
 It's best to find videos specific to the brand and type of pepper spray you choose to carry.